coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 **CACert**

-The certificate authority's TLS certificate used to sign other certificates in the cluster.
+The certificate authority's TLS certificate is used to sign other certificates in the cluster.